 The ultimate goal for any gymnast is to nail a perfect score.
 The once-unattainable goal has become the gold standard for the beauty, balance and unparalleled athleticism it takes to catch the perfect 10, but former UCLA gymnast Katelyn Ohashi completely reset that standard.

-During the Collegiate Challenge against California, Michigan State and UC Davis last year in Anaheim, the defending NCAA Floor Exercise Champion broke the Internet when her routine landed a perfect score of 10.0 and absolutely stole the hearts of everyone across the country.
+During the Collegiate Challenge against California, Michigan State and UC Davis last year in Anaheim, the defending NCAA Floor Exercise Champion broke the Internet when her routine landed a perfect score of 10.0 and absolutely stole the hearts of everyone across the country on social media.

 With her energy, focus and awe-inspiring tumbling passes inside Anaheim Arena, the ten-time All-American and two-time Pac-12 Specialist of the Year crushed another routine to record the sixth perfect 10 of her incredible collegiate career.

 Oh, and this was only the second time she'd ever performed this floor routine in competition, too.

 The Seattle native sure wasn't new to the gymnastics spotlight, but boy did her viral routine raise her stock across the country in a hurry.
 The video was viewed more than 750,000 times on YouTube in just the first two days, plus it was retweeted more than 116,000 times and had over 24 million more views on the UCLA gymnastics Twitter account.

 During the Pac-12 Championships the year before, Ohashi stepped onto the floor with the chance to win the conference's team title.
 Ohashi's routine scored a 9.950 to earn first place and deliver the UCLA Bruins another NCAA college gymnastics team championship.

 This video of Ohashi's Michael Jackson-inspired routine has been viewed more than 18 million times.

 How did 4-foot-10 megastar and four-year USA National Team member top that?
 By giving us another perfect score in 2019 and getting everybody out of their seats for a dance of their own.